On a nonlocal Cahn-Hilliard model permitting sharp interfaces

 \subsection{Example 1a}

 Let $\D=(0,1)$ and we consider the ``Neumann'' type nonlocal operator $B$, defined as in \textit{Case~1}.
-We set $T=2$, $\tt=2\cdot 10^{-4}$, $\delta=0.25$, and $\xi=\cker-\cpot=0.008$, that corresponds to $\varepsilon^2=0.00175$ and $\cpot=1$.
+We set $T=2$, $\tt=2\cdot 10^{-4}$, $\delta=0.25$, and $\xi=\cker-\cpot=0.008$, that corresponds to $\varepsilon^2= 0.00175$ and $\cpot=1$.
 The initial condition is chosen as $u_0=0.1(\sin(2\pi\x)+\sin(3\pi\x))$.
 In Figure~\ref{fig:1a} we depict the nonlocal and local solutions of the Cahn-Hilliard variational inequality at different time instances.

-We can clearly observe that the nonlocal solution has jump-discontinuities (on the employed computational grid) and admits mostly pure states, while the local solution also takes values in $(-1,1)$ even for large times.
+We can clearly observe that the nonlocal solution has jump-discontinuities ({up to the resolution of} the employed computational grid) and admits mostly pure states, while the local solution also takes values in $(-1,1)$ even for large times.
 These observations are in agreement with our theoretical results, where we know that for $\xi=0$ the solution can admit pure phases throughout the domain.